wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/winautomation-powerautomate/includes/3-exercise-create-flow-call-winautomation.md

-For this module, we will create a WinAutomation Process and a PowerAutomate Flow.
+For this module, we will create a WinAutomation Process and a Power Automate Flow.
 The flow will request three inputs from the user and run a process in WinAutomation.
 The Process will then retrieve the values of the three inputs from the Command Line and store them in an Excel file.

 Start WinAutomation.
 Inside **My Processes**, create a folder called **Desktop**.
 Select the folder and create a new process and name it **Power Automate Exercise**.

 ![exercise create folder and process WinAutomation](..\media\exercise-create-folder-and-process-WinAutomation.png)

 Add the **Get Command-Line Arguments** Action from the **WinAutomation Actions** folder.
-This will retrieve the variables from the PowerAutomate flow from the Command Line.
+This will retrieve the variables from the Power Automate flow from the Command Line.

 ![exercise get command line arguments WinAutomation](..\media\exercise-get-command-line-arguments-WinAutomation.png)